 Giving your audience a reason to care, and a person to care about, will hook them.
 Confusion might be trendy, but it’s not enticing.
 If you don’t know who and what you’re supposed to care about, you won’t care.

 I tried to watch a series on Netflix called Maniac but I gave up after five minutes.
 I couldn’t figure out who the Protagonist was, I didn’t know what anybody wanted.
 Not knowing what I was supposed to care about meant I didn’t care.
 Then I tried watching Schitt’s Creek.
-Within the first five minutes I had been introduced to the Rose family, and learned what the story was going to be about.
-I understood, I cared.
-I stuck with it.
+Within the first five minutes I had been introduced to the Rose family.
+I knew immediately what the story was going to be about.
+I understood, I cared, and I stuck with it.

 How To Tell Your Audience Quickly

 To tell your audience what your story is about fast, you need to focus in on your Protagonist and your Antagonist.
 They’re the story, that’s what you are for.
 So take your audience directly to one of them.